Implementing Self-Management: Here's How It's Done

 During one of our visits, the former Director of Operations of the municipality, Anja van der Horst, laughed when she recalled this part of the process.
 She explains: “When discussions and arguments [on the road maps] start, teams immediately get back to reality.
 They notice it’s not so easy to be a self-managing team.
 However, as long as you don’t interfere, they will surely figure it out themselves.
 These are valuable lessons in learning self-management".

 The teams presented their road maps to the management team in two parts.
 The first covered the common, mandatory goals for every team to track and measure.
-The second was more focused—the specific goals for each team.
+The second was more focused—on the specific goals of each team.
 Now the basics were in place, it was time to start working.

 Find your own way